F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 - assignment operators

 Note that the standard also supports [**alternative tokens**](https://en.cppreference.com/w/cpp/language/operator_alternative) for some operators (e.g., `&&` -> `and`, `||` -> `or`, `!` -> `not`).
 However, these are not supported by all compilers.
 In MSVC, the [`/permissive-`](https://docs.microsoft.com/en-us/cpp/build/reference/permissive-standards-conformance?view=vs-2019) flag needs to be used to enable these tokens.

-## User-defined Operators
-In C++ there are more operators than in other popular es like Python or Java.
-Additionally, these operators can be overloaded.
-See [cppreferencen](https://en.cppreferencempp.com/w/cpp/language/operators) page for detailed description.

 ## Comparison Operators